smokingpun/smokingpun.github.io/_posts/2018-07-27-Content-strategy-for-saas.md

 <h4>Raid your support section</h4>

 Your support section isn't just a valuable resource in terms of working out whether your product has a bug, or whether you need a new feature.
-Or a pain the proverbial, given how many people seem to ask questions that seem super obvious to you (the all-knowing founder).
+Or a pain in the proverbial, given how many people seem to ask questions that seem super obvious to you (the all-knowing founder).

 It is also a great way of showing you who is using your product, whether they get your content, and what they need from you.